 I take photos and I write.
 Often I don’t share my pictures or the thoughts I commit to writing.
 But when I do, the response usually makes me glad I did.

 I use a Nikon D810 with a Tamron 24-70mm f2.8 zoom lens, a Sigma 150-600mm sport telephoto lens, a Nikon 60mm close-up lens, a GoPro Hero 3 and occasionally an iPhone 8.
 Any photos published on the blog which pre-date 2016 (all JPEGs) were taken on my trusty but now retired Nikon D70s.
-Since late 2017, all photos have been taken in RAW format and edited using Adobe Lightroom.
+Since late 2017, all photos taken with the Nikon have been taken in RAW format and edited using Adobe Lightroom.